Car leaves giant hole after crashing into brick garage wall in Peterborough

 The police spokesperson said there were no injuries reported.

+A spokesperson for Cross Keys Homes said: “Our teams are on site to assess the damage and to make the site safe once the vehicle has been removed.
+We will assess the damage and ascertain our next course of action.”

-Earlier today, police said there were 10 crashes on Peterborough roads in the morning – after six were reported on Wednesday morning.
-Officers urged people to take care and drive to the conditions of the road while they were icy due to freezing temperatures.
+Earlier today, police said there were 10 crashes on Peterborough roads in the morning.

-Last week there were calls for action after a car crashed into a home in Dogsthorpe.
+Last week there were calls for action after a car crashed into a wall in Dogsthorpe.